 The $170 billion beauty industry conspires to convince us that every new product launched justifies a splurge.
 The market is competitive with new tech-enabled beauty innovations, all racing to deliver a highly customized experience for consumers with premium functions, features and upgrades.
 Take ‘beauty fridges’ for instance.
 Are they really worth it or will my normal refrigerator do an equally good job?

 As a working-class individual, I may not see the need to waste money on an ‘extra’ fridge, considering that I already have two perfectly functioning refrigerators at home.
 Having said that, as long as your skincare products are not exposed to extreme temperatures and you’re storing them per the label instructions, you’re good to go.
-Refrigerating some of your skin care products can help prolong the shelf-life, but again, this varies depending on the formulation, the ingredients and so on.
-This was just one such example.
+I know some may argue that refrigerating some of your skin care products can help prolong the shelf-life, but again, this varies depending on the formula, the ingredients, their stability, pH and so on.
+Again, this was just one such example.

 Social media is a very powerful marketing tool – and companies are aware of this and are trying to persuade us that we “totally need it” even though most of us are doing just great, sans the new product.
 So, in this article let’s discuss what skin care products are completely unnecessary and are just not worth all the hype.

 Skincare Products You Should Not Waste Your Money On

 Before we jump the bandwagon, let’s make one point very clear.
 You may consider using an eye cream if you have sensitive skin and if your skin is particularly dry around the eyes.
 This is because eye creams contain more oil than a regular face cream.

 But if your main concern is dark circles and puffiness around the eyes, I’m personally not convinced that any eye cream is effective for that purpose alone.